oracle-livelabs/developer/oci-devops-cicd-helm-ci/cleanup/cleanup.md

     ![oci-kube-delete-commands.png](images/oci-kube-delete-commands.png)

-## Task2: Release resources using OCI Resource Manager.
+## Task 2: Clean up the OCI Resources.

 1. We will be using OCI Resource Manager to remove all the infrastructures created at the beginning of this workshop.
 The actions will clean up all the resources (unattended).